UBC-MDS/Breast-Cancer-Prediction/README.md

 Steps without Docker:

-i Clone this repo, and using the command line, navigate to the root of this project.
+1. Clone this repo, and using the command line, navigate to the root of this project.

-    I Without Make:
+    Without Make:

       2. Run the following commands: